 Long gone are the tedious days of creating segmented email lists.
 Send announcements to your institution’s community, semester cohorts or various groups of users within your community on topics relevant to them.
 Announcements appear on the community home feed and automatically send emails to community members.

 Organize your education institution’s resources in online resource collections.
 Similar to any online cloud folder, resource collections house all of the links and descriptions you need in one, privacy-safe space.
+Our resources tab also offers the opportunity to create customized webpages within your community.
 Collections can be hidden, public or private so that only members of the community or users of your choice can access them.

 When the New York Hall of Science (NYSCI) developed a new student computational thinking game, The Pack, they were looking for a learning platform and partner with a strong background in education to support a robust teacher development program.
 An online Community of Practice with Participate continues to provide NYSCI educators with asynchronous professional learning experiences, a space to collaborate with other educators and product feedback structures for NYSCI to learn how educators use The Pack in their classrooms and beyond.